twitter/communitynotes/content/notifications.md

 ### Configuring your alerts

 The default setting for all contributors is "Often", which means you'll start by getting a few alerts per week.
-You can change that frequency by clicking the button below:
+You can change that frequency by visiting your Community Notes profile and tapping the gear icon on the top right, or by clicking the button below:

+{{< figure src="../images/alerts-settings.png">}}

 {{< button href="https://www.twitter.com/i/communitynotes/notification_settings">}} Open notification settings {{</ button>}}